amarcu5/PiPer/README.md

 For more examples, please see the [source](https://github.com/amarcu5/PiPer/tree/master/src/)

 ## Acknowledgements
-* [Pied PíPer](https://github.com/JoeKuhns/PiedPiPer.safariextension) for the original inspiration and the Netflix icon
+* [Pied PíPer](https://github.com/JoeKuhns/PiedPiPer.safariextension) for the original inspiration